-Written reports are provided at the end of the Michaelmas and Trinity terms.
-The Michaelmas report covers the core subjects, English, Math and Science and an additional General comment.
+Written reports are provided at the end of Lent 1 and Trinity term.
+The Lent report covers the core subjects, English, Maths, Science, Sport and German well as an additional General comment.
 A full written report is written in the Trinity term covering all subjects.
 These reports enable parents to be regularly informed of their child's individual progress.